Taaitaaiger/jlrs/README.md

 - `pyplot`
   This feature lets you plot data using the Pyplot package and Gtk 3 from Rust.

+- `internal-types`
+  This feature adds several wrappers for types that are definied by the C API that are mostly used internally.

 ## Using this crate